rohan-paul/Awesome-JavaScript-Interviews/Node-Express/passport-authentication-middleware.md

 2> passport-jwt:

+In this strategy, I assume that the client will send the JWT token in Authorization Header as a Bearer Token.
-In this strategy, server validates user credentials and returns encrypted user object i.e token.
+Server validates user credentials and returns encrypted user object i.e token.
 Client can save token using cookie, local-storage, or other mechanism.
 Then on every user request it validates token and only on successful validation proceed with the request.

 This passport middleware will be injected via passport.use(strategy) function.
 To finish, two functions will be included from Passport to be used on the application.
 They are the initialize() function which starts the Passport and authenticate() which is used to authenticate the access for a route.

 https://stackoverflow.com/questions/42306821/why-would-i-need-to-use-passport-package-with-jsonwebtoken-for-applying-token-ba

 3> Understanding the main function of official dox (https://github.com/themikenicholson/passport-jwt#configure-strategy)

 ```js
 passport.use(new JwtStrategy(opts, function(jwt_payload, done) {
     User.findOne({id: jwt_payload.sub}, function(err, user) {